khalidnoor100/Academy-Journal-/README.md

 I was able to makes changes from my journal and push them on to git to be reviewed.
 I was able to create a ssh key and also a passphrases

+reflection
+task 3
+I was able to create a linux centos8 virtual machine built from an ISO image.
+I then connected to the virtual machine remotely uisng SSH.
+I ensured the virtual machine had 1gb of memory, 1cpus,20gb disk and was thin provisioned.